 - How to give feedback

 - The difference between good and bad design critique

 On a personal level, we all know we are feedback addicts.
 We need to see if what we do has an effect in the world, in our loved one’s life, in our professional development.
+We might be doing our work along the design principles, still, we need design critique.
 We do things to get some kind of result, so feedback presents one way to see achievement.

 On a team level, think about why we are working in a team, if not for collaboration.
 Design critique lies at the core of great collaboration.
 Honesty binds people together.
 And it comes with feedback – not just shiny, fluffy, positive pap, but hard truths: a critique.